ken-power/SelfDrivingCarND-PID-Controller/README.md

 # PID Controller
-I completed this project as part of [Udacity](https://www.udacity.com)'s [Self-driving CarData Engineer Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).
+I completed this project as part of [Udacity](https://www.udacity.com)'s [Self-driving Car Engineer Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).

 _Control_ in this context refers to how we use the steering, throttle, and breaks to move a car where we want it to go.
 Control is a trickier problem than it might first seem.
 When a human comes to an intersection, we use our intuition to determine how hard to steer, when to accelerate, or whether we need to step on the brakes.
 Teaching a computer how to do this is difficult.